ernosix/bitvideo/README.md

 ## Concept

-Streamium is a fully decentralized paid video streaming application.
+BitVideo is a fully decentralized paid video streaming application.
 It leverages various prior technologies like bitcoin and WebRTC to achieve trustless pay-as-you-go video streaming with no intermediaries.